 The record is more impressionistic and sonically lush than what we’ve heard from Hval before, with concepts taking a backseat to composition that includes 80s-inflected pop (Saxophone!
 Piano!), folk sparseness, and psychedelic layering.
-Together, it’s a hazy watercolour of sound whose elements are content to bleed outside the lines, and into each other.
+Together, it’s a hazy watercolor of sound whose elements are content to bleed outside the lines, and into each other.

-But it’s impossible to cleave Hval’s music from the way she thinks about music, and even the EP’s rapt soundscapes are ultimately mise-en-scene for making the listener unpack and rethink modern relationships with music and art.
-Case in point: The last track, “I Have Something to Tell You,” is a not-quite-song, not-quite-spoken-word composition, in which Hval offers a candid sort of meta-confessional addressed directly to listeners of the digital EP (the track is pressed in reverse and unintelligible on the vinyl version).
+But it’s impossible to cleave Hval’s music from the way she thinks about music, and even the EP’s rapt soundscapes are ultimately mise-en-scène for making the listener unpack and rethink modern relationships with music and art.
+Case in point: The last track, “I Have Something to Tell You,” is a not-quite-song, not-quite-spoken-word composition, in which Hval offers a candid sort of meta-confessional addressed directly to listeners of specifically the digital version of the EP (the track is pressed in reverse and unintelligible on the vinyl version).
 “What am I doing here? / What are you doing here?" she asks.
 "Are we communicating? / Am I promoting?”

 It would feel like a trope, if the questions weren’t so nakedly salient to modern experience and conversation.

 “The listener is the important part.
 Especially on this EP, the listener is a bigger part,” Hval explains.
 “I wanted it to appear addressed directly to the listener, from the beginning to the end.
 It's addressed to a ‘you,’ instead of it being about a ‘me.’”